Cooking Gorgeous

 Toss in the tomatoes along with the tomato paste and then cook until they are slightly tender.

-Add the salt, give it a good stir, and then serve it hot with Turkish Rice (Sehriyeli Pilav) or Bazlama (Turkish Flatbread).
+Add the salt, give it a good stir, and then serve it hot with Turkish Rice or Bazlama.

-You can serve Sac Kavurma with some bread to mop up the juices.
+Sac Kavurma always needs some bread on the side to mop up the juices.

-Our favorites are Turkish Pide Bread - Ramazan Pidesi, Garlic Naan - Indian Flatbread, and Bazlama (Turkish Flatbread).
+Our favorites are Turkish Pide Bread - Ramazan Pidesi, Garlic Naan - Indian Flatbread, and Lavash Bread.

-This dish is also perfect to serve over rice or with some potato dishes such as Crispy Sauté Potatoes With Garlic, Bulgur Pilavi (Turkish Bulgur Rice Pilaf), Batata Harra (Lebanese Potatoes), and Turkish Rice (Sehriyeli Pilav).
+It is also great over rice or with potato dishes such as Crispy Sauté Potatoes with Garlic, Bulgur Pilaf, Batata Harra (Lebanese Potatoes), and Turkish Rice.

-To turn it into a feast, why not add some Coban Salatasi (Turkish Shepherd's Salad) or a cooling Cacik (Turkish Yoghurt With Cucumbers)?
+To turn it into a feast, add some Çoban Salatası or a cooling Cacik.

 Recipe FAQs